anasty17/mirror-leech-telegram-bot/README.md

 ## Bot commands to be set in [@BotFather](https://t.me/BotFather)

 ```
-mirror - Start mirroring
+mirror - Mirror
-zipmirror - Start mirroring and upload as .zip
+zipmirror - Mirror and upload as zip
-unzipmirror - Extract files
+unzipmirror - Mirror and extract files
-qbmirror - Start mirroring using qBittorrent
+qbmirror - Mirror torrent using qBittorrent
-qbzipmirror - Start mirroring and upload as .zip using qb
+qbzipmirror - Mirror torrent and upload as zip using qb
-qbunzipmirror - Extract files using qBittorrent
+qbunzipmirror - Mirror torrent and extract files using qb
-leech - Leech Torrent/Direct link
+leech - Leech
-zipleech - Leech Torrent/Direct link and upload as .zip
+zipleech - Leech and upload as zip
-unzipleech - Leech Torrent/Direct link and extract
+unzipleech - Leech and extract files
-qbleech - Leech Torrent/Magnet using qBittorrent
+qbleech - Leech torrent using qBittorrent
-qbzipleech - Leech Torrent/Magnet and upload as .zip using qb
+qbzipleech - Leech torrent and upload as zip using qb
-qbunzipleech - Leech Torrent and extract using qb
+qbunzipleech - Leech torrent and extract using qb
 clone - Copy file/folder to Drive
 count - Count file/folder of Drive
 watch - Mirror yt-dlp supported link
-zipwatch - Mirror playlist link and upload as .zip
+zipwatch - Mirror yt-dlp supported link as zip
 leechwatch - Leech through yt-dlp supported link
-leechzipwatch - Leech playlist link and upload as .zip
+leechzipwatch - Leech yt-dlp support link as zip
 leechset - Leech settings
-setthumb - Set Thumbnail
+setthumb - Set thumbnail
 status - Get Mirror Status message
-list - [query] Search files in Drive
+list - Search files in Drive
-search - [query] Search for torrents with API
+search - Search for torrents with API
 cancel - Cancel a task
 cancelall - Cancel all tasks
-del - [drive_url] Delete file from Drive
+del - Delete file/folder from Drive
-log - Get the Bot Log [owner/sudo only]
+log - Get the Bot Log
-shell - Run commands in Shell [owner only]
+shell - Run commands in Shell
-restart - Restart the Bot [owner/sudo only]
+restart - Restart the Bot
 stats - Bot Usage Stats
 ping - Ping the Bot
 help - All cmds with description